xmnboy/xdk-to-cli/README.md

 > it exists, the `platforms` folders from the ZIP file.
 PhoneGap Build does not
 > need these folders to perform a build.

-_Instructions for using these `config.*.xml` files to build your app with Cordova CLI will be provided in an update to this README file._
+_Instructions for using these `config.*.xml` files to build your app with Cordova CLI will be provided in an update to this README file._ In the meantime, this [Intel XDK doc page][9] should help (start from the section titled _Transferring Signing Certificates to PhoneGap Build_).

 Script Limitations
 ------------------